intrinio/ruby-sdk/docs/StockExchangeApi.md

 # **get_stock_exchange_prices**
 > ApiResponseStockExchangeStockPrices get_stock_exchange_prices(identifier, opts)

-Get Stock Prices by Exchange
+Stock Prices by Exchange

-Return daily Stock Prices for Securities on the Stock Exchange with `identifier` and on the `price_date` (or the latest date that prices are available)
+Returns end-of-day stock prices for Securities on the Stock Exchange with `identifier` and on the `price_date` (or the latest date that prices are available)

 ### Example
 ```ruby